peetkes/taskbot/README.md

 If `$mode` is `spawn` (default), and the call to `xdmp:spawn-function` throws `XDMP-MAXTASKS`, then the `$policy` will govern behavior.

+If `$mode` is `spawn-sync`, the `xdmp:spawn-function` is called whenever there is enough room on the taskserver-queue.
+It does not make use of the try catch structure because this will cause a more sequential handling of all spawned tasks.
+The `$policy` will govern behavior.

 Policies include:

 * `abort`: re-throw the `XDMP-MAXTASKS` error, aborting the work.